abraraman/Blockchain-Network-/README.md

 # Running a Proof of Authority Blockchain-

 For this project, I took on the role of a new developer at a small bank, where I set up a testnet blockchain for my organization.
-In doing so, I set up a custom testnet blockchain, sent a test transaction, created a repository and wrote instructions on how to use the chain for the rest of your team.
+In doing so, I set up a custom testnet blockchain, sent a test transaction, created a repository and wrote instructions on how to use the chain for the rest of my team.

 ## Setting the custom out-of-the-box blockchain